Chapter 5101:10-3 Workforce Innovation and Opportunity Act Youth Program

 (4) Any individual receiving benefits and services under the prevention, retention, and contingency (PRC) program who volunteers for CCMEP within ninety calendar days of the date that PRC benefits or services are received.

 (D) Who is an in-school youth?

-An in-school youth is an individual who is attending school, not younger than fourteen years or (unless an individual with a disability who is attending school under state law) older than age twenty-one years; is a low-income individual; and has one or more of the following barriers:
+An in-school youth is an individual who is attending school, including secondary and postsecondary school, not younger than fourteen years or older than age twenty-one years (unless an individual with a disability who is attending school under state law); is a low-income individual; and has one or more of the following barriers: